jamesots/learnfpga/README.md

 and also relies on Xilinx ISE being installed.
 I'm doing all this stuff in Linux.

-I should mention that this isn't intended as a resource for learning VHDL, but rather a log of me learning VHDL.
+I should mention that this isn't intended as a resource for learning VHDL, but rather a log of my VHDL learning experience.
 If I go back to an old project to improve it, I will create a new project for the updated version, so be very careful about reusing any of this code, as it may well be broken, or at least badly implemented.